Close up of person’s legs and feet wearing brown work boots. A hose is spraying water on the workboots but the water slides off.

 Look for Waterproof Protection

 Waterproof materials can make or break a work boot.
-When you’re looking for a good work boot, look for waterproof materials like treated leather and nylon or polyurethane and rubber.
+When you’re looking for a good waterproof work boot, look for waterproof materials like treated leather and nylon or polyurethane and rubber.
 Check that they’ve been labeled as “waterproof,” not just “water repellent,” so you get full protection from the elements.

 Choose Insulation for Your Conditions